tcpipuk/go-llama.cpp/docs/getting-started.md

 # Getting started guide

-This guide walks you through setting up go-llama.cpp from scratch to running your first inference example.
+This guide walks you through setting up llama-go from scratch to running your first inference example.
 By the end, you'll have a working installation and understand the basic workflow.

 ## Prerequisites